 There are also variations of “injection techniques” which are used in conjunction with the suction techniques.
 These include the “dry”, “wet”, “super-wet”, and “tumescent” techniques which use a variable amount of infusion of saline solution with adrenaline (for reduced blood loss) and anesthetic (for post operative pain control) prior to removal of fat.

 These techniques may be used to reduce localized fatty deposits from many areas of the face, neck, body, and extremities, including the cheeks and jowls, chin and neck, upper arms, breast and chest area, abdomen and waist, flanks and “love handles”, hips and buttocks, thighs, inner knees, and calves and ankles.
 Some areas are more “forgiving” than others and will result in a more aesthetic appearance following liposuction.
 This is usually dependent on skin elasticity and existing underlying body contour irregularities.
+Of note, as an alternative to liposuction of fat below the chin or submental area, the FDA recently (2015) approved KYBELLA® , a drug injected during an office visit which improves moderate to severe fullness below the chin by destroying fat cells so they can no longer store or accumulate fat.

 All surgeries have potential risks or sequelle, and while Dr. Rasmussen makes every effort is to keep these to a minimum, one that can lead to dissatisfaction is contour irregularities.
 Regular sessions of Endermologie® postoperatively significantly reduces the likelihood that these irregularities, if present, will be permanent.